MrBigoudi/VolcanicEruptionsSimulator/README.md

 # VolcanicEruptionsSimulator
 An [eruption simulator](https://github.com/MrBigoudi/VolcanicEruptionsSimulator) implemented in Unity.
+For informations about how to use this repository feel free to read the [Howto](HOWTO.md).

 # Abstract